vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-deploying-a-workload/index.md

 - Tony Vetter
 ---

-Deploying applications to VMware Tanzu Application Platform is a straight forward process, but there is some initial setup involved.
-Some, you would need to do regardless of the platform.
-Things like setting up a development namespace, and access controls.
+Deploying applications to VMware Tanzu Application Platform is a straightforward process, but there is some initial setup involved.
+Some things, like setting up a development namespace and access controls, you would need to do regardless of the platform.

-Some things you need to do might be a bit different than you are used to.
-Things like creating the initial starter application, and deploying it via the included CI/CD pipeline.
-But hopefully, you will see the value in these steps, and this guide will highlight some of those benefits as you go through it.
+Other things you need to do might be a bit different than you are used to, such as creating the initial starter application and deploying it via the included CI/CD pipeline.
+But, hopefully, you will see the value in these steps, and this guide will highlight some of their benefits as you go through it.

 In this guide, you will walk through all of these actions.
 From setting up your development namespace, to deploying a sample application.